rafaelh/CIPP-EU/ePrivacy.md

 # The ePrivacy Directive
 Officially Directive 2002/58/EC, also known as the Cookie Directive or Privacy and Electronic Communications Directive.
 Whereas the GDPR regulates Personal Data, the ePrivacy Directive addresses the confidentiality of communicatiosn over public networks, setting out rules for:

-* **Location data** - only to be processed with consent or if anonymised, and the subject must be informed beforehand and have the ability to opt out.
+* **Location data** - only to be processed with consent or if anonymised, and the subject must be informed beforehand and have the ability to Opt-Out.
 Carriers may process location data to provide their service.

 * **Content data** - needs to be protected and remain confidential.
 Member states are to ensure that listening, tapping, storage or other surveillance doesn't occur unlawfully.